Fantasia in F minor (Schubert)

-Musicologist Christopher Gibbs has described the work as "among not only his greatest but his most original" compositions for piano duet.
+Specifically including the Fantasia in F minor, musicologist Christopher Gibbs has written, "Schubert's music for piano duets is among not only his greatest but also his most original".

 History

 Franz Schubert began writing the Fantasia in January 1828 in Vienna.
 The work was completed in March of that year, and first performed in May.
 Schubert's friend Eduard von Bauernfeld recorded in his diary on May 9 that a memorable duet was played, by Schubert and Franz Lachner.
 The work was dedicated to Caroline Esterházy, with whom Schubert was in (unrequited) love.

 Schubert died in November 1828.
 After his death, his friends and family undertook to have a number of his works published.
 This work is one of those pieces; it was published by Anton Diabelli in March 1829.
 The original manuscript resides at the Austrian National Library.

 Structure

 The Fantasia is divided into four movements, which are interconnected and played without pause.

 A typical performance lasts about 20 minutes.